dipitvasdev/GitHub-Issue-Classifier/README.md

 ## Overview

 This project is a GitHub Issue Classifier that leverages machine learning to categorize GitHub issues into different types such as bug, enhancement, and question.
-The model is trained using the dataset `github-labels-top3-803k-train.tar.gz` and `test.tar.gz`.
+The model is trained using the dataset `github-labels-top3-803k-train.tar.gz` and `github-labels-top3-803k-test.tar.gz`.
 Initially, the model was trained on Databricks (GCP Compute) using PySpark and scikit-learn.
 Due to limited resources on Databricks, the deployment was transitioned to PythonAnywhere, maintaining consistent functionality.
 The classifier achieves 85% accuracy using Logistic Regression.

 ## ✨ Features